-Wake Forest Baptist, a part of Atrium Health, is recruiting for one resident for each of our PGY2 residency programs: Emergency Medicine and Cardiology.
+Wake Forest Baptist, a part of Atrium Health, is recruiting for one (1) resident for our PGY2 Emergency Medicine residency program and one (1) resident for our PGY2 Cardiology residency program.
 See information below about both programs.

 When you contact us with an application, please tell us which program you are interested in.

 The PGY2 Emergency Medicine Pharmacy Residency at Atrium Health Wake Forest Baptist Medical Center is a fully ASHP accredited, 12-month, full-time, postgraduate training experience at the health system’s 885-bed academic teaching hospital located in Winston-Salem, NC.